yogeshhk/DataFrameChatbot/README.md

-# ChatBot Interface to Data-frame/base
+# ChatBot Interface to Data-frame
-Set of scripts to build a chatbot which will query data from data-base/frame.
+Set of scripts to build a chatbot which will query data from dataframe.

 Copyright (C) 2019 Yogesh H Kulkarni